Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

  - Building from scratch can take from 20 minutes to 2 hours depending on your hardware.
  - By default `-j` will use all cores on your machine, but you can specify the number of cores to use with `-j N`.
  - Do not forget Qt5 configuration options if you opted to use pre-built binaries instead of the default Superbuild compilation.

+   Note : For Ubuntu 22, due to some of its dependencies, LidarView can only be built with gcc-9 / g++-9 for now

     `cd <work-directory>`